JobRunr Pro Beta

 Architectural overview

-The Multi Dashboard connects to all other clusters, either via a running DashboardServer using the autodiscovery mode, or directly through a StorageProvider.
-It then collects and aggregates the results, showing it to the user using the same UI and feature set of the regular JobRunr Pro Dashboard.
+The Multi Dashboard connects to all other clusters, either via a running JobRunrDashboardWebServer, or directly via a StorageProvider.
+It then collects the results and presents them to the user using the same UI and feature set as the regular JobRunr Pro Dashboard.

 Below is a schematic overview of how this works:

-The MultiDashboard Context Diagram.
+The Multi-Cluster Dashboard Context Diagram.

 Zooming in on the above blue “JobRunr MultiDashboard” block, we see the system in effect:

-The MultiDashboard Container Diagram.
+The MultiClusterWebServer Container Diagram.

 Configuration